Joecstarr/thesis/sections/tabulation/arborescent/weighted_planar_trees/minimalization.md

 The final condition to check is the positivity/negativity condition.
 We will limit our analysis to the positivity condition, the negativity condition follows identically.
-The positivity condition calls out four specific subtrees that must not be present to satisfy the condition.
-Two of the trees can't be simplified the @wpt-construc-fig-positivity_cond-3 and @wpt-construc-fig-positivity_cond-4.
+The positivity condition calls out two specific subtrees that must not be present to satisfy the condition.
+The two subtrees,
-The remaining two subtrees, @wpt-construc-fig-positivity_cond-1 and
+@wpt-construc-fig-positivity_cond-1 and @wpt-construc-fig-positivity_cond-2, can
-@wpt-construc-fig-positivity_cond-2, can be transformed, via the 2.1 and 2.2
+be transformed, via the 2.1 and 2.2 moves respectively.
-moves respectively.
 We can see from the definitions of the moves that the 2.1 move increases the crossing number by $1$ and the 2.2 move increases by $2$.

 ````{prf:definition} The 2.1 and 2.2 move, Bonahon and Seibenmann Section 12.3 [@bonahonNewGeometricSplittings2016]
 :label: minimal-def-21and22